- Juvenile Absence Epilepsy (JAE) is one of the commonest forms of epilepsy in adolescence.

 - JAE manifests with severe typical absence seizures; many patients (~80%) also suffer from infrequent GTCS and ~1/5 have sporadic myoclonic jerks.

-- Absence seizures are severe.
-The absences occur less frequently than in Childhood Absence Epilepsy (approximately ≤ 5 per day).
-Duration varies from 4 to 30 sec (~16 sec).
+- The absences occur less frequently than in Childhood Absence Epilepsy (approximately ≤ 5 per day).
+Duration can be prolonged, varying from 4 to 30 sec (~16 sec).